Germany–Tanzania relations: Development cooperation

 Germany is a major donor in the field of development assistance, with the focus of the joint development partnership on biodiversity, water and energy supply, good governance and health.
 Germany is the second-largest donor for environmental and nature conservation in the country after the United States.
 From 2015 to 2017, German aid totaled 158.5 million Euro, making Tanzania one of the largest recipients of German aid.

 Cultural relations

 Close cultural relations were already established during the colonial period and some German terms have become established in Kiswahili such as shule (school), hela (money) and nusu kaputi (literally: half broken = full anesthesia).
-After World War I, however, most of the German settlers, missionaries and officials were expelled, and cultural relations were not re-established until Tanzania gained independence.
-Shortly after diplomatic relations were established, a Goethe Institute was opened in the country.
-Since 1982, the German Foreign Office has been promoting projects related to the colonial era as part of a cultural preservation program.

 There are numerous church, school, university and city partnerships between the two countries, including a partnership between Potsdam and Zanzibar City and one between Hamburg and Dar es Salaam.
 A Tanzanian-German Law Center has been established at the University of Dar es Salaam in cooperation with the University of Bayreuth.